 She's involved in the case.

-That is a must recusal situation.
+That is a must-recusal situation.

-And it also raises other questions about, you know, he has uh information, you know, why are we getting conflicting reports about how many times Bill Clinton was on the Lolita Express of Jeffrey Epstein and conflicting reports?
+You know, why are we getting conflicting reports about how many times Bill Clinton was on the Lolita Express of Jeffrey Epstein and conflicting reports?

-Was he or wasn't he ever at, you know, uh this orgy island place of his.
+Was he or wasn't he ever at, you know, uh, this Orgy Island place of his?

-Uh he's formerly with the NSC and Department of Defense, senior fellow at Unconstrained Analytics.
+Uh, he's formerly with the NSC and Department of Defense, senior fellow at Unconstrained Analytics.

-Uh welcome back to the program.
+Uh, welcome back to the program.

 How does that happen?

-Uh I'm still shocked, Sean.
+I'm still shocked, Sean.

-Uh it's still just, you know, every single veteran, everybody who's ever had a security clearance is just befuddled by the whole thing.
+It's still just, you know, every single veteran, everybody who's ever had a security clearance is just befuddled by the whole thing.

-It's it's unbelievable.
+It's unbelievable.

-Well, I mean, but when you add that to what we just reported with John Solomon, and that in fact there was this whole treasure trove of information that the FBI knew about as it relates to Hillary's email server that they never bothered to give investigators.
+Well, I mean, but when you add that to what we just reported with John Solomon, and that, in fact, there was this whole treasure trove of information that the FBI knew about as it relates to Hillary's email server that they never bothered to give investigators.

 She lost.

-Uh, if Donald Trump is involved with anything, Russia, but they ignored the Russian dirty dossier that was used to spy on a candidate.
+Well, I'm harping on it because the media only seems to care if Donald Trump is involved with anything, Russia, but they ignore the Russian dirty dossier that was used to spy on a candidate.

-It's an unverifiable document of Russian lies, or as the New York Times says it was it was knowingly, it was likely from the beginning, Russian disinformation from the get-go, and then it's used to spy on a president, a transition team, and then to undo a presidential election after they couldn't beat him with cheating like this.
+And then it's used to spy on a president, a transition team, and then to undo a presidential election after they couldn't beat him with cheating like this.

 So it matters.